1 Habit to Lose Visceral Fat: Expert Insights from Dietitians

 Key Takeaways

-Defining Abdominal Fat and Its Health Implications
+What is visceral Fat and its Health Implications

 Visceral fat is different from subcutaneous fat, which is found just beneath the skin.
+It is a type of fat stored in the abdominal cavity surrounding vital organs like the liver, pancreas, and intestines.
 It is also known as “active fat” because it releases chemicals that can affect health.
-High levels of abdominal fat are linked to serious conditions such as heart disease, type 2 diabetes, and certain cancers.

-The Impact of Diet on Visceral Fat
+What is impact of diet on Visceral Fat

 Incorporating more fruits, vegetables, whole grains, and lean proteins can help reduce belly fat.
 Foods rich in fiber, such as beans and whole grains, are particularly effective.
 Additionally, healthy fats from sources like fatty fish and avocados can support fat loss.

 Making specific dietary changes can noticeably help in reducing unhealthy fat.
-Key strategies include adding high-fiber foods, cutting back on sugar, choose low carb fruits and processed carbohydrates, and ensuring a balanced intake of macronutrients.
+Key strategies include adding high-fiber foods, cutting back on sugar, choosing low carb fruits and processed carbohydrates, and ensuring a balanced intake of macronutrients.

 Incorporating High-Fiber Foods